Sarah Bäckman: Professional wrestling career

 In March 2013, it was reported that Bäckman signed a developmental contract with WWE and would report to their developmental territory NXT.
 Bäckman's ring name was revealed as Shara on 10 February 2014.

 Bäckman requested and was granted her release from her contract on 30 April 2014.

 Personal life

-Bäckman married Taylor Rotunda, who at the time was signed to WWE under the ring name Bo Dallas, on June 26, 2014.
-In 2015, Bäckman started a career as a real estate broker.
-Bäckman and Rotunda divorced in 2019.
+Bäckman was born in Stockholm on 8 December 1991.

+Bäckman was married to American professional wrestler Taylor Rotunda, better known as Bo Dallas, from 2014 until their divorce in 2019.
+She married fitness instructor Mikey Oliva in 2019.

+As of 2015, Bäckman works as a real estate broker.
+She is a Christian.